Patent Cooperation Treaty Kit

-The PCT procedure consists of two main phases: an international phase and a national phase.
-The expressions “international phase” and “national phase” are not official PCT terms, but have utility and have become customary references.
+The PCT procedure has two main phases: an international phase and a national phase.
+The expressions “international phase” and “national phase” are not official PCT terms, but have utility and have become well known.

-The applicant files an international application, which complies with the PCT formality requirements, in one language, and pays one set of fees.
-The application is processed by the Receiving Office (RO) and is accorded an international filing date and an international application number.
+You file an international application, which complies with the PCT formality requirements, in one language, and pay one set of fees.
+The patent office processes the application and gives it an international filing date and international application number.

-An International Searching Authority (ISA) identifies any published documents which may have an influence on whether the invention is patentable in an International Search Report (ISR) and then summarizes the invention’s potential patentability in a written opinion.
+An international searching authority identifies (in an international search report) any published documents that may have an influence on whether the invention is patentable, and then summarizes the invention’s potential patentability in a written opinion.

-Shortly after the expiration of 18 months from the filing date, the content of an international application is published along with the ISR.
+Shortly after 18 months from the filing date, the contents of an international application are published along with the international search report.

-Should the applicant decide to continue with the application process, they must then choose which course to pursue:
+Should you decide to continue with the application process, you must then choose which course to pursue:

 - Chapter I of the PCT—This is the default designation.
-If the applicant chooses to continue, the application will proceed with entry into the national phase.
-In accordance with Article 19 of the Treaty, after receiving the findings of the ISR, the applicant is entitled to a one-time amendment of the claims.
-Any amendments must be filed with the International Bureau.
-The written opinion will serve as the International Preliminary Report on Patentability (IPRP) and will be communicated to the states where patent protection is being sought.
-The states in which patent protection is being sought are referred to as DESIGNATED states.
+If you choose to continue with Chapter I of the PCT, the application will proceed to the national phase.
+In accordance with Article 19 of the Treaty, after you receive the findings of the international search report, you are entitled to a one-time amendment of the claims.
+You must file any amendments with the International Bureau.
+The written opinion will serve as the international preliminary report on patentability and will be communicated to the states where you are seeking patent protection.
+These states are referred to as “designated” states.

-- Chapter II of the PCT – At the option of the applicant, a PCT/IPEA/401 form (referred to as a demand) is filed with an International Preliminary Examining Authority (IPEA).
-The filing of a demand should be considered if the applicant is not sure about their chances of obtaining patent protection.
-The IPEA will conduct an additional patentability analysis (referred to as an International Preliminary Examination Report).
-In accordance with Article 34 of the Treaty, any part of the specification may be amended and any amendments are transmitted directly to the IPEA , which will analyse the amended version of the application.
-The report offers a non-binding opinion on whether the invention is novel, involves an inventive step and has industrial applicability.
-The International Preliminary Examination Report will serve as the International Preliminary Report on Patentability and will be communicated to the states where patent protection is being sought.
-Theses states are referred to as Elected states.
+- Chapter II of the PCT—If you wish, file a PCT/IPEA/401 form (referred to as a “demand”) with an international preliminary examining authority (IPEA).
+You should consider filing a demand if you are not sure about your chances of getting patent protection.
+The IPEA will do an additional patentability analysis (referred to as an “international preliminary examination report”).
+In accordance with Article 34 of the PCT, you may amend any part of the specification, and all amendments will be transmitted directly to the IPEA for analysis.
+The resulting report offers a non-binding opinion on whether the invention is novel, involves an inventive step and has industrial applicability.
+The international preliminary examination report will serve as the international preliminary report on patentability and will be communicated to the states where you are seeking patent protection.
+These states are referred to as “elected” states.

-The designated or elected office will request from the International Bureau a copy of the published international application and the International Search Report, as well as the International Preliminary Report on Patentability (Chapter I or Chapter II as required).
+The designated or elected office will request from the International Bureau a copy of the published international application and the international search report.
+It will also ask for the international preliminary report on patentability (Chapter I or Chapter II, as required).

-It is important to note that in the national phase, any patent office is free to apply the criteria of its national law to determine patentability.
-The national offices will examine the international application based on prior art and any other conditions of patentability that do not constitute form or content requirements of the international application.
+It is important to note that in the national phase, any patent office is free to apply its national law to determine patentability.
+The national offices will examine the international application based on prior art (information that might cause the patent examiner to object to one or more of your claims) and any other conditions of patentability that are not requirements of the international application.

 Minimum requirements for filing

-You are entitled to file an international patent application if you are a national or resident of one of the PCT Contracting States.
+You are entitled to file an international patent application if you are a national or resident of one of the PCT contracting states.
 If there are several applicants named in the international application, only one of them needs to comply with this requirement.
-An international patent application must be prepared in accordance with certain formal requirements set out in the Patent Cooperation Treaty and its Regulations.
-These requirements are presented in WIPO’s PCT Applicant’s Guide—International Phase.
-If an applicant complies with these requirements, subsequent adaptation to varying national (or regional) formal requirements will not be necessary.
+An international patent application must be prepared according to certain formal requirements set out in the PCT and its regulations.
+WIPO’s PCT Applicant’s Guide—International Phase sets outs these requirements.
+If you follow these requirements, you will not have to adapt to various national or regional requirements later.

-Standardized forms are used to collect information during the application process.
+WIPO uses standard forms to collect information during the application process.
 The WIPO PCT forms page offers editable copies of the required PCT forms, as well as samples of properly completed forms.

-For the application to be recognized by the International Bureau (WIPO), it must also be accompanied by the requisite fees.
-All required fees must be paid within one month from the date of receipt of the international application; late payments are subject to an additional fee.
+For the application to be recognized by the International Bureau (WIPO), it must also be accompanied by the required fees.
+You must pay all required fees within one month from the date that the international application is received; late payments are subject to an additional fee.
 Fees to be transmitted include:

-- Transmittal fee ‐This fee is intended to compensate the RO for the work it must perform in connection with the international application.
+- Transmittal fee ‐This fee is intended to compensate the receiving office (RO) for the work it does in connection with the international application.

-- International filing fee - Fee paid to the RO for the benefit of the International Bureau when filing an international application.
+- International filing fee ‐ This is a fee paid to the RO for the benefit of the International Bureau when filing an international application.

-- Search fee - Fee paid to the RO for benefit of the ISA for carrying out the international search.
+- Search fee ‐This fee is paid to the RO for the benefit of the international searching authority for carrying out the international search.

-- Preliminary examination fee and handling fee - Fee paid to the IPEA for filing a demand and for conducting an examination of the application.
+- Preliminary examination fee and handling fee ‐ This fee is paid to the international preliminary examining authority for filing a demand and for conducting an examination of the application.

 How to file an international application

 An international application may be filed directly with the International Bureau.
-The IB will act as the Receiving Office; however the ISA and IPEA is determined based on the Contracting State which corresponds to the nationality or country of residence of the applicant.
-Where two or more applicants are from different Contracting States, filing the international application with the IB may result in a wider choice of authorities.
-In such a circumstance, the choice of ISA must be indicated in the request and the choice of IPEA must be indicated in the demand.
+The International Bureau will act as the receiving office; however the international searching authority (ISA) and international preliminary examining authority (IPEA) are determined based on the contracting state, which is the same as your nationality or country of residence.
+Where two or more applicants are from different contracting states, filing the international application with the International Bureau may result in a wider choice of authorities.
+In such a circumstance, the choice of ISA must be shown in the request and the choice of IPEA must be shown in the demand.

 PCT Receiving Office Section